 Do you want to continue editing in Word?

-This method of naming component documents is good for a use case such as the following:
+This method of naming component documents is good for use cases such as the following:

-- the number of components documents spawned upon import continues to vary.
+- The number of component documents spawned upon import continues to vary.

 A suitable example of this could be a controlled vocabulary such as a glossary or ontology.
 With collections like these, each term is typically stored as a document.

-In this circumstance, an author may choose to continue adding and updating terms in Word.
-At the same time, reviewers may be using PageSeeder to comment on existing terms.
+In this circumstance, an author might choose to continue adding and updating terms in Word.
+At the same time, reviewers might be using PageSeeder to comment on existing terms.
 Leveraging the title of the document makes it possible to preserve both the edits and the comments.
-The title will ensure that the correct document is overwritten, therefore any changes are tracked.
-It will also ensure that the where the comments are attached will continue to be the same semantic term, rather than a new term in the position of the previous terms.
+The title ensures that the correct document is overwritten, therefore any changes are tracked.
+It also ensures that where the comments are attached, it continues to be the same semantic term rather than a new term in the position of the previous terms.

-When uploading a new version of the Word file, it will be important that is ready to upload,
+When uploading a new version of the Word file, it’s important that it is ready to upload,

-where the content may be maintained external to PageSeedershould be used to generate files that are planned to be overwritten, or altered from a future import of a word document, for example, a list of definitions.
-This way ensures that the split files will overwrite the same files, as long as its title has not changed.
+should be used to generate files that are planned to be overwritten, or altered from a future import of a word document, for example, a list of definitions.
+This way ensures that the split files overwrite the same files, as long as its title has not changed.